zyddnys/manga-image-translator/README.md

 To use [cuda](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64)
 on windows install the correct pytorch version as instructed on <https://pytorch.org/>.
-Add `--upgrade --force-reinstall` to the pip command to overwrite the currently installed pytorch version.

 Also, if you have trouble installing pydensecrf with the command above you can install the pre-compiled wheels with `pip install https://www.lfd.uci.edu/~gohlke/pythonlibs/#_pydensecrf`.